Security-Onion-Solutions/securityonion-docs/directory.rst

 /nsm
 ----

-Backup, Bro, sensor (if configured as sensor), and server (if configured as server) data.
+Backup, Zeek, sensor (if configured as sensor), and server (if configured as server) data.

 /nsm/bro
 --------

-Bro IDS logs.
+Zeek IDS logs.

 /nsm/elasticsearch
 ------------------